LJ-Zer/VisioAccelerAI/README.md

-# Notes for each Folders
+# Notes
+    - Please refer to the instructions below.

 ### 1. Face_Detect
     - This folder contains the face detection model, just follow the steps below to run the scripts inside.